Why You’re Never as Powerless as You Think

 Lori turned her life around, and the changes began by simply identifying her needs, and recognizing that she had more options than she thought.

-With their guidance, the monthly explorations in my Soul World membership program not only help you better understand who you are and why you’re here, they’re also designed to help empower you and stand up for your rights.
+With their guidance, the monthly explorations in my Soul World Membership Community not only help you better understand who you are and why you’re here, they’re also designed to help empower you and stand up for your rights.

 Stepping outside of the victim role takes effort, but the rewards are totally worth it.
 Remember, you always have options.